Summary

-- A break clause allows a tenant to end a commercial lease early if strict conditions are met.
+- A break clause allows a landlord, tenant or both to end a commercial lease early, but only if strict conditions are met.

 Tips for Businesses